GuillaumeMilani/HEIGVD-SCALA-Project/README.md

 Guillaume Milani, Edward Ransome, Michaël Spierer

 ## Description
 This project is part of the SCALA course at HEIG-VD, Yverdon-les-Bains.
-It consists in a clicker, i.e. a game whose goal is to have as many resources as possible.
-In order to satisfy the latter, the player has several choices: click in a certain area to have a number of resource units, buy resources generators with resource to which create resources every second or buy bonuses to improve the two previous choices.
-There is a fourth way which consists in obtaining a boost of resource during a certain time and which will be unlocked by succeeding in an image recognition problem.
+It consists of a Clicker game, i.e. a game whose goal is to earn as many points as possible mainly by clicking.
+In order to satisfy the latter, the player has several choices: click in a certain area to gain points, buy point generators with the user's current points which create more every second or buy bonuses to improve the two previous choices.
+The fourth way is to perform an image classification problem to earn a large point bonus.
+This will allow an administrator to use the game to collect information about an image set.

-In addition to divert people using a funny game, this project will allow the administrator to collect information about the images the players clicked to unlock bonuses.
+An administrator will have to provide two image sets: a classified image set, with corresponding keywords for each image, and the unclassified set they wish to collect data about.
+In order to reward users for correctly classifying images, we use the known image set.
+This discourages users from randomly selecting keywords for the unclassified set, by rewarding them when we know they are correct.
 ## Database schema

 ![UML](UML/uml.png)